AlexMubarakshin/PocketFiBot/Readme.md

 PocketFiBot is a script designed to claim mining reward from PocketFi.

+## Features

+- **Automated Mining:** The script automatically mines rewards from PocketFi for each configured account.
+- **Multiple Accounts:** The script supports multiple accounts.
+Each account can be configured with its own User-Agent and raw data.
+- **Configurable Parameters:** The script allows you to configure various parameters such as the referrer URL, API root URL, minimum mining amount, and whether to show log messages.
+- **GitHub Actions Integration:** The project includes a GitHub Actions workflow that automatically runs the script.
+This allows you to schedule the script to run at specific times without needing to manually start it.

 ## Requirements

 This project requires Node.js version 20.
 If you do not have it installed, you can download it from [Node.js official website](https://nodejs.org/).